Simmons College of Kentucky: Academics

 Simmons College of Kentucky has developed four distinct educational programs, plus a commitment to a fifth program objective, with a focus on an academic, research-based, faith-based approach to community involvement, interaction, and development.

 Non-degree programs include a certificate and a diploma in Christian Ministry Studies.
 Degree programs include the Bachelor of Theology, Bachelor of Arts, and associate degree.
 Since 2018 the Baptist Seminary of Kentucky has offered a Master of Divinity degree that can be earned entirely through classes taken on the Simmons College campus.

-Simmons used to have a medical school but it closed in 1912 along with many bad medical schools cited by the Flexner Report.
+Simmons had a medical school for a short time, but it closed in 1912 along with several predominantly black medical schools cited as "ineffectual" by the Flexner Report.
 The medical school was originally founded as the Louisville National Medical College, which merged with Simmons in 1907.

 Athletics

 The Simmons athletic teams are called the Falcons.
 The college is a member of the Division II level of the National Christian Collegiate Athletic Association (NCCAA) within the Mid-East Region.
 Simmons competes in three intercollegiate varsity sports: men and women's basketball, golf, and track and field.